WordPress/gutenberg/docs/rfcs/blocks-in-widget-areas.md

 - Upgrading WordPress must not affect the appearance of the user's site, or any of their existing widgets.
 - Existing Core and third-party widgets must remain functional in the new block-based interface.
 - Backwards compatibility must be maintained.
 That is, themes and plugins that use public widget APIs must remain functional.
+- During a transition period, it should be possible to disable the block-based interface and return to the classic widget-editing interface.

 ## Terminology